ashu17706/elasticgraph/README.md

 =======

 Download default config (https://github.com/awesomepankaj/elasitc-graph-config).
+Since ElasticGraph functionality is configuration driven, please read and understand the configuration well

 ```
+//Next two lines replace your require('elasticsearch') and new elasticsearch.client(config) calls
 var elasticgraph = require('elasticgraph')
 var es = new elasticgraph(config)
-//These two lines replace your require('elasticsearch') and new elasticsearch.client(config) calls
 ```

 From here on, you can use the elasticgraph 'es' client instance, as you would have used elasticsearch module in your code.
-Elasticgraph is first a wrapper around Elasticsearch module and, it provides some added features on top.
+Elasticgraph client is a superset of default ElasticSearch client in NodeJS.
 For all elasticsearch module supported methods, it will simply delegate the calls to embedded elasticsearch module.
 If you are already using elasticsearch, you will see no change anywhere, whether in code or in es requests form/flow.
 Once you start using any elasticgraph specific features (mentioned below), then elasticgraph will come into play.

 ElasticGraph methods
 ---------------------